-Government Contracts: All representations to governments (including any invoices) must be accurate and complete.
+All representations to governments (including any invoices) must be accurate.
 Whether written or oral, false statements and claims may subject you and the Company to potential civil and or criminal penalties, as well as deny eligibility for future contracts.
-Always avoid any activities that are, or may be viewed as improperly influencing the objective decision-making of a government client.
+Always avoid any activities that are, or may be viewed as improperly influencing, the objective decision-making of a government client.
+When in doubt about engaging in a possible particular action, please seek guidance from Global Ethics or the Legal department.